Philippe Gilbert: 2015 season

 Gilbert finished third at Brabantse Pijl, seconds after his teammate Ben Hermans.
 At the Amstel Gold Race, Gilbert could not repeat his winning ways of 2014 and came in tenth after having attacked on the final climb of the day, the Cauberg.
 On the next Wednesday, Gilbert crashed out of La Flèche Wallonne.
 He then took part in Liège–Bastogne–Liège even though he was slightly injured and held on to the main group until the Côte de Saint-Nicolas, where he was dropped and finished 36th.
 He scored his first victory of the season at the Giro d'Italia, besting the lead group on a sharp incline at the end of Stage 12.
 He repeated on Stage 18, where he participated in the early break.
-After being dropped on the last climb of the day, he came back to the remnants of the breakaway after the descent and attacked them to win solo.
+After being dropped on the last climb of the day, he returned to the remnants of the breakaway after the descent and attacked them to win solo.